 Depending on the detailed arrangements, the host institution would have income to cover costs and the actual administrative and music work could generally be done by Songs For Schools.

-Yet, that said, staff and students of the National Centre would also be encouraged to develop their skills and do the composing and writing of songs.
+Yet, that said, staff and students of the National Centre would also be encouraged to develop their skills and do the composing and writing of songs which is why a college or unversity might be preferable.
 There is likely to be a lot of work not least because English-speaking countries around the world may also wish to have songs.